biodiv/anycluster/README.md

 - grid-based clustering
 - clustering based on geometric density of the points (needs PSQL extension)

+... and has a builtin caching mechanism: if the user pans a map, only the new areas are processed.

-And lots of customization possibilities:
+And lots of optional customization possibilities:
 - works with google maps and OpenLayers
 - define what happens if you click on a cluster
 - use your own cluster graphics
-- define grid and other cluster parameters
+- define gridsize and other cluster parameters
 - apply filters to your clusters